Safe way out

 Human rights, constitutional rights and trial rights

-Respecting all human and constitutional rights of Croatian citizens and providing information on the rights victims and witnesses have as participants in trial.
+Respecting all human and constitutional rights of Croatian citizens and providing information about the rights victims and witnesses have as participants in trial.

 Nonviolence

-Respecting the integrity and dignity of each and every individual, we dismiss all violence and commit to promote the culture of nonviolence in our activities.
+Respecting the integrity and dignity of each and every individual, we dismiss all violence and commit to promoting the culture of nonviolence in our activities.

 Solidarity and understanding

-We stand in solidarity with victims and witnesses while trying to understand the toll the trial process may take on their psychological well-being.
+We stand in solidarity with victims and witnesses as we try to understand the toll the trial process may take on their psychological well-being.
 We aspire to provide support that meets/complies with specific needs of each person that seeks support.

 Promoting volunteer work on local, regional and national level